Gaspard-Gustave de Coriolis

 Gaspard-Gustave de Coriolis ([ɡaspaʁ ɡystav də kɔʁjɔlis]; 21 May 1792 – 19 September 1843) was a French mathematician, mechanical engineer and scientist.
 He is best known for his work on the supplementary forces that are detected in a rotating frame of reference, leading to the Coriolis effect.
-He was the first to apply the term travail (translated as "work") for the transfer of energy by a force acting through a distance.
+He was the first to apply the term travail (translated as "work") for the transfer of energy by a force acting through a distance, and he prefixed the factor 1/2 to Leibniz's concept of vis viva, thus specifying today's kinetic energy.